 They offer excellent ideas and resources for parents and teachers and tools and worksheets for children.

 - Saturday morning 9:00-10:00am, this 1 hour class is open to children aged 3-8 years old who have a disability requiring a high level of support.
 For more information Tel.
-01803 317817 or email: email@example.com
+01803 317817 or click here to send an email

 Earlier this year an enhanced version of ‘The Primary Guide’, with optional easy read subtitles and comprehensive lesson plan was released.
 Now available, the enhanced secondary title ‘The New Guide to Relationships and Sex’ with easy read subtitles and developed an accompanying lesson plan.

-These lesson plans are free to download from the website or from the Times Educational Supplement (TES) website resources section, www.tes.com/teaching-resource/the-primary-guide-lesson-plan-11094646 or https://www.tes.com/teaching-resource/the-new-guide-lesson-plan-11147630 and from www.lifesupportproductions.co.uk
+These lesson plans are free to download from the website or from the Times Educational Supplement (TES) website resources section by clicking here for the Primary Guide, or for Secondary by clicking here and from www.lifesupportproductions.co.uk